MauroDataMapper/docs/docs/user-guides/getting-started/document-a-health-dataset/document-a-health-dataset.md

 The catalogue toolkit has a range of related functions for creating and updating models of datasets and data standards.
 As the features of the gateway interface are determined, we will update this documentation to address any additional metadata requirements, and to describe any additional functions that have become relevant.
 We will update it also to describe any improvements made to the functions described above.

+This document explains how to create a standard description for a health dataset using the metadata catalogue.
+Such a description will come in two parts:

+1.	a description of the dataset as a whole
+2.	descriptions of the individual data items within the dataset, and of the structural relationships between them

+There is no single, applicable standard for the first part.
+For the moment, pending the development of the gateway interface, we require only a minimal set of properties, sufficient to uniquely identify the dataset in question.
+A slightly longer list will be required once the gateway specification has been agreed.

+For the second part, we are able to adapt and extend an existing international standard for metadata registration: ISO/IEC 11179.
+We specify a list of properties that should be recorded for each item, and each relationship; this list will remain unchanged, although the information provided may be updated over time.

+If the dataset is held in a relational datastore, then we may be able to determine the name and type of each data item, and the structural relationships between them, automatically.
+We will not, however, be able to determine an __adequate, human-readable explanation__ of each item
+ ; this will need to be entered by hand and/or carefully extracted from existing, electronic documentation.